-Specialized Medical Supplies are available to children through the waiver above and beyond that which is covered by SoonerCare, EPSDT.
+Specialized Medical Supplies are provided through the waiver to adults.
+Specialized Medical Supplies are available to children through the waiver above and beyond that which is covered by the SoonerCare, EPSDT.
 Specialized Medical Supplies available to children through the waiver include nutritional supplements in certain cases.